Grandys/otel-collector-sqlqueryreceiver-setup/Readme.md

 [OpenTelemetry Collector Builder (ocb)](https://opentelemetry.io/docs/collector/custom-collector/) will be downloaded as a part of makefile.

-**If your architecture is different than MacOS/AMD, you need to change [download link](https://opentelemetry.io/docs/collector/custom-collector/#step-1---install-the-builder) in the makefile**
+**If your architecture is different than Linux (AMD 64), you need to change [download link](https://opentelemetry.io/docs/collector/custom-collector/#step-1---install-the-builder) in the makefile**